 Once every couple of months, Mulder humors his mother and meets her for dinner.
-He feels guilty for putting her off as much as he does, especially with Samantha and his father gone, but the guilt he feels following every cancelation always wains in the aftermath of what always turns out to be a torturously long conversation about any and all things non-consequential — gardening, real-estate, and wine tastings … meaningful conversations of merit always monopolized and downgraded to match her level of comfort with little thought given to what he wished or wished not to discuss.
+He feels guilty for putting her off as much as he does, especially with Samantha and his father gone, but the guilt he feels following every cancelation always wains in the aftermath of what always turns out to be a torturously long conversation about any and all things non-consequential — gardening, real-estate, and wine tastings.
+Meaningful conversations of merit were often monopolized and downgraded to match her level of comfort with little thought given to what he wished or wished not to discuss.

 Sadly, this is what he has come to expect from his mother.

 The only difference being that dinner tonight started with a lecture.
-His mother usually reserves those for when the food arrives, but tonight he made the mistake of underestimating traffic.
+His mother usually reserved those for when the food arrived, but tonight he made the mistake of underestimating traffic.
 That in combination with the parking being particularly egregious resulted in him being 20 minutes late to a dinner that he had already canceled on three separate occasions.
-Admittedly, this had not been the best way to start off the evening.

 “It’s no wonder I don’t have any grandchildren.
 You should never keep a lady waiting, Fox.
 It’s poor form, even for you.
 I raised you better,” she said to him by way of greeting.

-He had known then that it was going to be a long evening but still did his best to bite his tongue, nod, smile, and comment appropriately in all the right places.
+He had known at that moment that it was going to be a very long evening but had still done his best to bite his tongue, nod, smile, and comment appropriately in all the right places.